xHERMIS/Discord-webhook-spammer/README.md

 ```
 ## Options

-1. --num-requests: Number of requests to send (default: 10)
+- `--num-requests`: Number of requests to send (default: 10)
-2. --delay: Delay between requests in seconds (default: 1)
+- `--delay`: Delay between requests in seconds (default: 1)
-3. --username: Custom username for messages
+- `--username`: Custom username for messages
-4. --avatar: Custom avatar URL for messages
+- `--avatar`: Custom avatar URL for messages

 ## Disclaimer

-Use this tool responsibly and only for legitimate testing purposes.
-Respect Discord's terms of service.
+**Important:** This tool is intended for legitimate testing and educational purposes only.
+It should not be used for malicious or unauthorized activities.
+By using this tool, you agree to use it responsibly and in compliance with Discord's terms of service.
+The creators of this tool are not responsible for any misuse or consequences resulting from its use.